-This begs the question, “How can you maintain long-term relationships with key members of the media?”
-Here are some tips to help you out.
+So, how can you build media relations and maintain long-term relationships with key members of the media?
+Here are 11 tips to help you out.

-1. Identify influential reporters in your niche – What audiences do you want to reach?
-Which reporters does your target audience read?
-Make a list of the influential reporters in your niche, and prioritize it according to the level of importance.
+1. Identify influential reporters in your niche.
+What audiences do you want to reach?
+Which reporters does your target audience read and watch?
+Make a list of the influential reporters, bloggers and influencers in your niche, and prioritize it according to the level of importance.
 Which media members do you really want to reach?
 Put them on top of the list.
 Remember, a targeted list is much more effective than a long, generic list of media members.

-5. Stay in touch on a regular basis – Sometimes, building media relationships is as simple as just letting them know you’re around.
+6. Stay in touch on a regular basis.
+Sometimes, building media relationships is as simple as just letting them know you’re around.
 Just introduce yourself to the right reporters, offer suggestions about specific story angles that you’re an expert in, and just try to get listed on their contact list as an expert source for a particular topic.
 They can’t contact you if they don’t know you exist.

-6. Know the science of news – You need to become a connoisseur of the news.
+7. Know the science of news.
+You need to become a connoisseur of the news.
 Study the news.
 Look at how stories are told.
 Watch the angles taken on stories, and pay attention to how experts are weaved into the stories to move them forward.
 This can help you interact properly with the media.

-7. Never lie to a reporter – Don’t stretch the truth, spin, comment on something you don’t really know about, or anything along those lines.
+8. Never lie to a reporter.
+Don’t stretch the truth, spin, comment on something you don’t really know about, or anything along those lines.
 When you lie, you put the reporter’s credibility at stake because their name is on the line with every story they publish.
 And that’s something they’ll never forget.

 What are some of your best tactics for cultivating strong media relationships?